Itssruthi/SeleniumAssignment/README.md

 Two scenarios are covered:
 1. Create Account with Email
-2. Create Account FaceBook Sign In
+2. Create Account with FaceBook Sign In

 Versions used for testing:
 1. Selenium-Java : 3.8.1